atbenedict/turbo-lambda-git-flow/README.md

 ## At th End of the Day — PMs:

 1. Add a [REVIEW.md](http://review.md) file to each branch with comments for each student.
+2. Add a Solution Branch to the repo
-2. Push the file back to the Organization
+3. Push the file back to the Organization
-3. Inform students that reviews are done for that repo and that they should review the comments and fork their own copies from the Organization repository.
+4. Inform students that reviews are done for that repo and that they should review the comments and fork their own copies from the Organization repository.

 ## Students: